Quantum traces for $SL_n$-skein algebras: Quantized algebras of regular functions on and its Borel subgroup

 \begin{proof} Let $d_{02}(w)= (d_0(w), d_2(w))\in \BN \times \BZ$.
 We prove \eqref{eq.boo2} and \eqref{eq.boo5} by induction on $d_{02}(w)$, using the partial order on $\BN \times \BZ$ defined by $(k,l) \le _\parti (k',l')$ if $k\le k'$ and $l\le l'$.
 Note that, because of the presence of $d_0$, there are only a finite number of words $w'$ such that $d_{02} (w') <_\parti d_{02}(w)$.
 The base case, when $d_0(w)=0$, is trivial since $w$ is the empty word.

 By \eqref{eq.M110} the defining relations of $\Oq$ are, for $(i,j) <_{\text{lex}} (k,l)$ and $C_{ij,kl} := \delta_{ik} + \delta_{i<k} \delta_{jl}$,

-The main property of $d_2$ is that in each equation, all the monomials in the left hand side have the same $d_{2}$, which is higher than $d_2$ of any monomial in the right hand side.
+The main property of $d_2$ is that in each equation, all the monomials in the left-hand side have the same $d_{2}$, which is higher than $d_2$ of any monomial in the right-hand side.
 For \eqref{eq.M12} this is true due to the Cauchy-Schwarz inequality.

 Relation \eqref{eq.M11} shows that if $w'$ is a permutation of $w$, then where $\boo_{02}(w)$ stand for an $R$-linear combination of $[w']$ with $d_{02}(w') <_\parti d_{02} (w)$.
 Permutations and Relation \eqref{eq.M12} shows that if $\tilde m(w)_{ii} \ge 1$ for all $i$ then $[w]\eqq [w'] + \boo_{02}(w)$, where $\tilde m(w')= \tilde m - \Id$.
 Combining the two operations we get